 This ultra thin, high flux, molecular selective, chemically stable, mechanically strong, and flexible material, makes graphene an ideal separation and filtration membrane.

 The chemical and mechanical stability of graphene makes it an ideal candidate for innovative approaches to filtration and separation, driving productivity and effectiveness.

 Example areas where graphene has the power to enable improved outcomes in this space include:

 - Deuterium production

-Do you have a question about the power and possibilities of Graphene?
+Want to know exactly what is available now in the graphene industry and what we have on the horizon?
+Do you have a question about the power and possibilities of CVD graphene?
 We invite you to reach out and ask.